-- Any leftover clothing items can be donated to a local charity or stored for your next textile recycling collection.
+- After the event: Return any hired equipment.
+Any leftover clothing items can be donated to a local charity or stored for your next textile recycling collection.
 Be sure to thank all your supporters and let them know how much the event raised!

 - Swish rules: The simplest swish is conducted on a 'one for one' basis.
 A voucher is issued to each guest with their number of items written on it, to be checked off at the end of the event.
 A more complex system is to grade the items by type or price, e.g. 'standard' = high street/less than £40 (one point), and 'premium' = designer/more than £40 (three points).